isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/crm-marketinglist-sync/overview.rst

 #.
 Reset marketing lists assigned to existing xDB contacts.

    .. note::
-     For more information on why marketing lists are reset, see :ref:`about-rest-crm-marketinglist`.
+     For more information on why marketing lists are reset, see :doc:`about-reset-marketing-lists`.

 2. Read marketing lists from CRM.
 3. Loop through the marketing lists from CRM.
 For each marketing list: